Ottpocket/Exploration-of-Learner-Data-with-VAEs/README.md

 Replication.
- The Author was able to replicate the paper.
+ The author was able to replicate the paper.
+While the RMSE and MAPE of the author were lower than the origenal paper, the correlations where worse.

+ The aut